 Engage the 4X4 switch before getting into conditions where front wheel drive may be needed.
 If the rear wheels are spinning, release the throttle before switching to 4X4.

-NOTICE: Switching to 4X4 while the rear wheels are spinning may cause severe drive shaft and gearcase damage.
-Always switch to 4X4 while the rear wheels have traction or are at rest.
+NOTICE: Switching to 4X4 or ADC 4X4 while the rear wheels are spinning may cause severe drive shaft and gearcase damage.
+Always switch to 4X4 or ADC 4X4 while the rear wheels have traction or are at rest.